Healing Children Through «Spatial Experience» Architecture

 Rights accessOpen Access

 The research discusses architecture that produces spatial experience with which children are able to interact, giving them a great sense of positive energy that translates into actual healing.
 This type of architecture is few in number but can create a transition towards sustainable childhood.
 Spatial experience was evident in the architectural practice of the ancient world.
 Back then architects considered what moods should they give to spaces that best suit their functions.
 They believed good practice is the one that has a pleasing vibe with its users.
 In our contemporary world this trail of thinking is pushed aside to give more space for modern technology and standard production.
-Spatial experience, more often than not, is replaced by forms that do not connect with the user's psychology.
+Spatial experience, more often than not, is replaced by forms that do not connect with the user’s psychology.
 Program of the building is reduced to mere functions that are technically performed without considering the mood of the space.
 Yet there is a growing interest among architects today who believe in such ideas and are willing to exert an effort in providing the right moods for their buildings with a sustainable vibe.
 The paper will discuss this point by taking four examples of architecture specialized in healing children.
 Before doing so I will trace the theoretical background behind spatial experience in architecture by focusing on 4 moments in history that will have inspired generations to come.
 By presenting such genre of the ancients, spatial experience producers of today will have followed the same approach.
-The research will present theoretical design of four centers for healing children.
-The first is a center that treats children experiencing trauma due to physical violence and death incident, the second treats children with physical disabilities especially movement disorder due to neurological conditions, the third deals with children suffering from speech disorder or language delay and the forth handles active and passive children who experience autism.
-The four projects are designed by young architects who imagined a better world for children.
+The research will present theoretical design of three centers for healing children and one for young adults.
+The first is a center that treats young adults from spinal cord and brain injury, the second treats children experiencing trauma due to physical violence and death incident, the second deals with children suffering from speech disorder or language delay and the third handles active and passive children who experience autism.
+Three projects are designed by young architects who imagined a better world for children.
 They placed their projects in the midst of a large public garden with the intention to introduce landscape as an added heeling power for children.
 The research will go into details of every project capturing the mood of therapeutic spaces indoor and outdoor with the intention to show the value of this trail of thinking in producing a very special architecture for children.